sadwikk77/delta-demo/README.md

 # delta-demo
-this is git &amp; github
+this is git &amp; github..